antonbabenko/terraform-best-practices/README.md

 ### Data source

-Since data source performs read-only operation and is dependant on provider configuration, it is used in a resource module or an infrastructure module.
+Data source performs read-only operation and is dependant on provider configuration, it is used in a resource module and an infrastructure module.

 Data source `terraform_remote_state` acts as a glue for higher level modules and compositions.